davipatricio/peachy.js/README.md

 # peachy.js
-A minimalist library in development designed to interact with discord's v9 API.
+A minimalist and perfomance-focused library in development designed to interact with Discord API.

 With a focus on simplicity and performance.
 So that anyone without much knowledge can create a decent bot for Discord.